DragonEggBedrockBreaking/VanillaDisable/README.md

 ## Downloads

-You can download both stable releases of the mod, and also beta releases, from [Github Releases](https:/github.com/DragonEggBedrockBreaking/VanillaDisable/releases),.
+You can download both stable releases of the mod, and also beta releases, from [Github Releases](https:/github.com/DragonEggBedrockBreaking/VanillaDisable/releases).
+You can also download stable releases from [Modrinth](https://modrinth.com/mod/vanilla-disable).

 ## Compiling